Mickelmore1/rock-paper-scissors/README.md

-# rock-paper-scissors
+Rock Papers Scissors

-Simple rock paper scissors game
+This is a simple rock paper scissors game using alert and prompt boxes